ABOUT CACAO.

 -

 Unlike other plant medicines (peyote, psilocybin mushrooms, ayahuasca, etc) cacao has no hallucinogenic effects.
-A daily dose of cacao will provide mild stimulation similar to a cup of coffee, but more soothing and with none of the anxiety or agitation associated with caffeine.
-The main impact reported by our customers is a sense of calmness.
+A daily dose of cacao will provide mild stimulation similar to a cup of coffee, but more soothing and with none of the anxiety or agitation associated with coffee.
+Many of our customers report experiencing a profound sense of calmness as its primary effect.

 As you increase your intake the psychological effects may increase.
 For some this will bring a sense of tenderness or vulnerability, for others joy or euphoria.
 It will vary from person to person, and from day to day.
 We invite you to experiment for yourself.